awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

  Aurora global databases introduce a higher level of failover capability than a default Aurora cluster\.
 If an entire cluster in one AWS Region becomes unavailable, you can promote another cluster in the global database to have read\-write capability\.

  You can manually activate the failover mechanism if a cluster in a different AWS Region is a better choice to be the primary cluster\.
-For example, you might increase the capacity of the secondary cluster and then promote it to be the primary cluster\.
+For example, you might increase the capacity of one of the secondary clusters and then promote it to be the primary cluster\.
 Or the balance of activity among the AWS Regions might change, so that switching the primary cluster to a different AWS Region might give lower latency for write operations\.

- The following steps outline the sequence of events when you promote a secondary cluster in an Aurora global database:
+ The following steps outline the sequence of events when you promote one of the secondary clusters in an Aurora global database:

 1. The primary cluster becomes unavailable\.

-1. You remove the secondary cluster from the Aurora global database\.
+1. You one of the secondary clusters from the Aurora global database\.
 Doing so promotes it to full read\-write capability\.
 To learn how to remove an Aurora cluster from a global database, see [Removing a Cluster from an Aurora Global Database](#aurora-global-database-detaching)\.

 1. You reconfigure your application to divert write traffic to the newly promoted cluster\.
 **Important**